What Is an Aperture and How Does It Work?

 Most lenses’ diaphragms are made of blades that individually look like a black metal flower’s petals, arranged in a circle.
 When you twist a ring on your lens, the blades move and either increase or decrease the diaphragm’s diameter.

-Note 1: Some lenses will have their aperture blades hidden behind a leaf shutter — another kind of a diaphragm.
+Note 1: Some lenses will have their aperture blades hidden behind a leaf shutter — another kind of diaphragm.

 An aperture’s purpose is to control the volume of light that falls onto the film plane.
-Though shutters can also control exposure, apertures do it differently:
+Though shutters can also control exposure, apertures do it differently.

-How apertures differ from shutters.
+How apertures differ from shutters in their function.

 Imagine that you are next to your kitchen sink with a glass and a stopwatch.
 If you open up your tap to its fullest, the water will fill the entire glass within five seconds.
 But if you open your tap halfway, you can safely assume that your glass will take ten seconds to fill half the flow, double the duration.